MetalBlueberry/fgc_bot_telegram/README.md

 ### How do I get set up? ###

-It's writted in Python 2.7 and uses [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI).
+It's write in Python 2.7 and uses [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI).
 All the requirements are in the **requirements.txt**

 It was coded in a Windows enviroment but deployed in a Linux server, so you should not have problems with folders missing.